 Tom Ledan

-In addition to theatre, Tom works in independent cinema as a director, actor, editor, and sound designer.
-He has produced a range of short films and experimental works that reflect his interest in symbolic language, human psychology, and beyond-verbal communication.
+In independent cinema, I work as a director, actor, editor, and sound designer — crafting short films and experimental works that explore symbolic language, human psychology, and the spaces where communication goes beyond words.